Economists and politicians alike often suggest that small businesses are “the engine of the American economy.” They are not wrong.

 The American fraternity system was once overwhelmingly comprised of local fraternity and sorority organizations, which eventually chose or were forced into joining inter/national organizations to meet the needs of state regulators and campus administrations.

 Having worked to grow fraternities for more than 6 years, I spent much of my career researching campus fraternity communities, policies, and partaking in the competitive dog-and-pony-show of modern fraternity expansion.
-The vast majority of institutions I studied or worked with actively opposed the establishment of local fraternities without an inter/national organization behind them.
+The vast majority of institutions I studied or worked with opposed and prevented the establishment of local fraternities without an inter/national organization behind them.

 Here are some reasons to transform from an enemy of local fraternities to one of their greatest advocates: